simonambridge/RTFAP2/TransactionHandlers/README.md

 ...
 ```

-You can leave this process running as you wish.It will keep generating transactions.
+ Leave this job running to continue to generate transactions.

 ### Start the Transaction Consumer